Data Engineer

 • Ability to guide the client through the most efficient process to achieve the desired outcome.

-• Need to be SC clearable AKA, a British Citizen (without having left for longer than 3 months in the last 5 years), current or previous SC clearance preferred
+• Need to be SC clearable, a British Citizen without having left the UK for longer than 3 months in the last 5 years in one trip, current or lapsed SC clearance preferred

 This is a great opportunity working with some very interesting organisations and projects, for the right candidate this will be a rewarding position, please get in touch for more details if you think it fits your experience.